princeton-ddss/tigerflow/docs/mkdocs/index.md

 ### Next Steps

-Please check out user [guides](guides/task.md) for more detailed instructions and examples.
+Please check out the user [guide](guides/task.md) for more detailed instructions and examples.